matthiasdiener/matthiasdiener.github.io/cv.md

 ### Journals
 - ACM Computing Surveys (CSUR).
+- ACM Journal on Emerging Technologies in Computing Systems (JETC).
 - ACM Transactions on Architecture and Code Optimization (TACO).
 - ACM Transactions on Modeling and Performance Evaluation of Computing Systems (ToMPECS).
 - ACM Transactions on Parallel Computing (TOPC).